minnbanya/NLP-A5/README.md

 Training data - 10000 rows
 Number of epochs - 1

 I believe the poor performance of our model is due to the limitation of the training data size, as well as having only 6 layers of encoders.
-The vocab size
+The vocab size should be satisfactory with more than 70000 words.

+## Challenges and improvements
+Trying to understand and implement the S-BERT model architecture and objective function with our BERT model was quite difficult, including having the write our own tokenizer function.
+This tokenizer is build by constructing a custom class SimpleTokenizer().
+The matrix shape manipulations also posed significant challenges, especially when the implict shape changes of jupyter notebooks were not longer applicable in utils.py and app.py.
+The limitation of the training data also caused the poor performance of the model.

+In order for improvements, I would suggest a better and bigger training data, with experiments running different hyperparameters, such as embedding size, number of encoder layers and number of epochs, with a learning rate scheduler and early stopping.
+The S-BERT fine tuning could also be improved with better training data, and trying out the different objectives functions described in the paper to see which one gives the best performance.